 The pooling percentages are set forth in the inter-company pooling agreement and do not change between periods.
-The pooling percentages were established July 1, 2003, the effective date of the to cover writings in each subsidiary and were originally established based on an analysis of the relationship of the estimated surplus of ECIC, including projected surplus contributions from EICN as its parent to support its premium writings, and EICN, excluding its investment in ECIC.
+The pooling percentages were established July 1,2003, the effective date of the agreement.
+The allocation percentages were based upon the relative amount of unconsolidated company statutory surplus of the respective companies at the time of the agreement.
+The pooling percentages were originally established by management to re-allocate surplus between our insurance subsidiaries to ensure adequate surplus to cover writings in each subsidiary and were originally established based on an analysis of the relationship of the estimated surplus of ECIC, including projected surplus contributions from EICN as its parent to support its premium writings, and EICN, excluding its investment in ECIC.